Tecknuovo/Mid-Level-Ruby-Developer-Luxurious-Hospitality-Central-London-1917/README.md

 Do you want to be part of a digital transformation for one of the world’s most stylish hospitality companies?

-Do you want to be in a family, team-orientated culture working in one of the most sophisticated and elaborate parts of London?
+Do you want to be in a friendly, team-orientated culture working in one of the most sophisticated and elaborate parts of London?

 Yes?
 Splendid!
 Let’s get technical shall we…